meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 When successfully ending one of these grant type flows, we receive a JWT from the UAA server.
 JSON Web Tokens (pronounced “jot”) are compact, URL friendly and contains a JSON structure.
 The structure is assembled in some standard attributes (called claims), such as issuer, subject (the user’s identity), and expiration time.

 There is room available for claims to be customized, allowing additional information to be passed along.
 While building your application, you will likely be told that your JWT is not valid for reasons that are not apparent.
 For security and privacy reasons, it is not a good idea to expose (to the frontend) exactly what is wrong with the login.
-Doing so can leak implementation or user details that could be used maliciously. jwt.io provides a quick way to verify whether the encoded JWT that scrolled by in your browser console or your trace log is valid or not.
+Doing so can leak implementation or user details that could be used maliciously. <br />
+[jwt.io](https://jwt.io/) provides a quick way to verify whether the encoded JWT that scrolled by in your browser console or your trace log is valid or not.

 One of the challenges in our microservice architecture is Identity propagation.
-After the authentication, the identity of the user needs to be propagated to the next microservice in a trusted way.
+After the authentication, the identity of the user needs to be propagated to the next microservice in a trusted way. <br />
-When we want to verify the identity, frequent calls back to the UAA server is inefficient, especially given that communication between microservices is preferred to routing through the zuul whenever possible to minimize latency.
+When we want to verify the identity, frequent callbacks to the UAA server is inefficient, especially given that communication between microservices is preferred to routing through the zuul whenever possible to minimize latency. <br />
 JSON web tokens is used here to carry along a representation of information about the user.
 In essence, a token should be able to:
 * Know that the request was initiated from a user request